tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 ---
-title: Instructions for abstract submission
+title: Instructions for Abstract Submission
 description: >
   Call for abstracts to be presented at TDWG 2026
 background: